Kvr-10/AiEmail-Assistant/README.md

 4. Click “Load unpacked”.

 5. Select the `AiEmail-writer-ext` folder (which contains `manifest.json`).

     ✅ Your extension should now be loaded and active on Gmail.

+6. Open Gmail in your browser and attempt to reply using the AI assistant.

 > **Note**: The backend service on Render may take ~50 seconds to respond on first request due to cold start.